bobbicodes/advent-2016/README.md

         checksum = <'['> word <']'>
         id = #'[0-9]+'"))

-  Now we pass it our input string:
+  Now we pass the input to our shiny-new parser:

     (room-parser "aaaaa-bbb-z-y-x-123[abxyz]")